rrevanth/rrevanth.github.io/_posts/blog/2016-01-27-rss-feeds-for-each-tags-jekyll.md

 end
 {% endraw %}
 {% endhighlight %}

-> Remove space after '@' in above code.Since jekyll is processing the variables.I added the space.
-{: .warnquote}

 After this, you will have a proper page for each tag with all the posts corresponding to the tag in <b>tag/[tag]</b> folder.